therealbluepandabear/Gexpel/README.md

 # Gexpel
-Expel Google from your phone.
+[WIP] Expel Google from your phone.